 - Carrie Underwood will release her third studio album on November 3, with a lead single going to radio this fall.
 Her previous set, Carnival Ride, is nearing sales of 3 million, and produced four #1 singles and a #2 single, all five of which were certified gold in their own right.

 - George Strait will release Twang on August 11.
 It’s the follow-up to his 33rd platinum album Troubadour, a set which produced his 43rd #1 single and earned him the first Grammy of his career, along with a pair of CMA trophies (Single and Album)

 - Miranda Lambert is readying Revolution for September 29.
 Lead single “Dead Flowers” is struggling at radio, but that’s never slowed her down at retail anyway.

 - Reba McEntire’s Valory debut Keep on Lovin’ You arrives August 18.
 Lead single “Strange” is approaching the top ten.

 - Willie Nelson releases another standards collection called American Classic on August 25.

-- Brooks & Dunn release the 30-track #1 Hits…and Then Some on September 8.
-Track listing here.
-The set is preceded by lead single “Indian Summer.”
+- Brooks & Dunn’s new studio album streets on September 8, preceded by lead single “Indian Summer.”
 The duo’s previous set, Cowboy Town, was their first to fall short of gold certification.
-The new hits compilation is similar in set up to top-selling collections by George Strait, Toby Keith and Reba McEntire in recent years.